bcelary/apt-uu-config/docs/APT_GUIDE.md

-# Unattended-Upgrades Configuration Guide
+# APT and Unattended-Upgrades Guide

-This guide explains how to configure unattended-upgrades origin patterns in `/etc/apt/apt.conf.d/50unattended-upgrades`.
-Understanding these patterns helps you control exactly which repositories receive automatic updates.
+This guide explains how APT repositories work and how to configure unattended-upgrades patterns in `/etc/apt/apt.conf.d/50unattended-upgrades`.
+Understanding these concepts helps you control exactly which repositories receive automatic updates.

 ## Table of Contents